ccache/ccache/doc/INSTALL.md

   `-DHIREDIS_FROM_INTERNET=OFF` to cmake.
 You can also install hiredis in a custom path and pass `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`.

-  To link libhiredis statically, if you have a static libhiredis available pass `-DSTATIC_LINK=ON` to cmake, this is the default on Windows.
-Or use `-DHIREDIS_LIBRARY=/path/to/libhiredis.a`.
+  To link libhiredis statically (and you have a static libhiredis available), pass `-DSTATIC_LINK=ON` to `cmake`.
+This is the default on Windows.
+  Alternatively, use `-DHIREDIS_LIBRARY=/path/to/libhiredis.a`.
 - GNU Bourne Again SHell (bash) for tests.
 - [Asciidoctor](https://asciidoctor.org) to build the HTML documentation.
 - [Python](https://www.python.org) to debug and run the performance test suite.